WildQuoll/ImprovedLaneConnections/README.md

 		  > The first setup is preferred, as it avoids creation of a Left+Forward IN lane.

-		* avoid IN lanes with mixed Forward+Right direction,
+		* if the condition above can be met, also avoid IN lanes with mixed Forward+Right direction

 	      ![](Docs/FR-good.jpg)
           ![](Docs/FR-bad.jpg)

 		  > The first setup is preferred, as it avoids creation of a Forward+Right IN lane.
 Also, according to a rule mentioned earlier, the extra forward OUT lane is assigned to the leftmost IN lane.

-		* maximise the number of IN lanes which allow Forward direction,
+		* maximise the number of IN lanes which allow Forward direction (this is the same condition as one listed above, only this time, it applies to **all** junctions, albeit with a lower priority),

 		  ![](Docs/fwd-good.jpg)
 		  ![](Docs/fwd-bad.jpg)